tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 **1)** Either I was a 1099 contractor and they breached my contract with illusory clauses, or; <br>
 **2)** I was a misclassified W-2 employee. <br>

-I say this to the benefit of anyone who may have experienced a similar situation.

-In any case, if they breached my contract, than I retain all personal IP developed while working for NextNet Media.
-If I was a misclassified W-2 employee, than NextNet Media owes back payroll taxes, employer FICA contributions, potential overtime compensation, and is subject to IRS and Department of Labor penalties for systemic worker misclassification.

 When I provided NextNet's legal counsel, **Koley Jessen**, with constructive knowledge - I was Mimecast blocked.

 I filed **SEC, FinCEN, and OSHA** whistleblower reports, and sent a physical letter to NextNet LLC's address.
 In return, I received a settlement offer - $3,214 if I dismissed my whistleblower complaints with those federal bodies, released only upon "written receipt of closure and dismissal of any and all Complaints".